mryap/alembic-kit/_posts/2019-03-27-Analytics-Retargeting.md

 Even if your product or services is THE perfect fit, most website visitors aren’t buying today.
 Maybe they’re waiting on the next paycheck.
 These visitors are highly qualified and a lot more likely to make a purchase compared to a random guy off the street.
 In the context of Paid Acquisition, the power of Remarketing is undeniable.
 Being able to interact with those who have already experienced your site.
 Remarketing is about getting people back to your site.

-* When they did, they already have interact with the organisation at other digital touchpoints offline or online which for some reason escape from marketers radar.